MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/retrieve-audit-data.md

 # [Web API](#tab/webapi)

-Both of the following queries return the same results.
+Both of the following queries return the same response.

-This one filters on the `_userid_value` property of the audit record where the value matches `<user id>`.
+The following one filters on the `_userid_value` property of the audit record where the value matches `<user id>`.

 **Request**